bezmoradi/tutorials/go/11-error-handling.md

 func main() {
 	err := customError{
 		fileName: "main.go",
-		err:      errors.New("this is an error"),
+		s:        "this is an error",
 	}

 	fmt.Println(errorGenerator(err)) // main -> main.go -> this is an error